 By recognizing habits that can keep you up at night you can have better success in having a good night’s rest.
 So if you partake in any of the habits below, it may be time to switch up your habits so you can get some sleep.

-If you’re a smoker, you probably believe that smoking is a means of relaxation, but did you know it can wreck havoc on your sleep?
+If you’re a smoker, you probably believe that smoking is a means of relaxation, but did you know it can wreak havoc on your sleep?
 I’m sure I don’t have to tell you all the reasons to quit, but if you value your sleep, listen up.

 Smoking actually works as a stimulant and so if you already have insomnia, smoking isn’t helping much.
 Furthermore, if you’re taking action to quit smoking, nicotine withdrawal may have you waking up earlier than usual.
 But although you wake up earlier, you’ll have a much easier time falling asleep so the need to quit is much greater.

 Although you should avoid smoking completely, if you are a smoker having a cigarette before bed isn’t advised.

 Are you a morning bather or an evening?
 The time of the day you usually wash yourself can affect your sleep.
 If you generally wake up and jump in the shower or bath then your body is accustomed to that routine.
 So if you decide to switch it up and bathe before bed, you could be hurting your sleep.

 When you wake up and shower it can have an affect of waking you up which your brain gets used to.
 When you switch this up and then decide to shower at night your brain then gets mixed signals and tells the body to wake up.

 Although bathing at night can be relaxing, if you’re more of a morning bather, stick with that routine so you can easily fall asleep at night.

 Enjoying a piece of dark chocolate can be indulgent and be part of your relaxation, but that nightly bite can be keeping you awake.
 In fact, although healthy for you, dark chocolate contains more caffeine than the milk variety.